 Knead one or two dashes of the afflicted’s urine into rye dough and bake.
 When cooked, feed to family dog and let the witch reveal begin.

-Warning: this recipe has been concocted by way of a wild guess.
-Its author, Yours Truly, does not actually recommend it.
+Warning: Except for the actual ingredients (urine & rye), this recipe was concocted by way of a wild guess by Yours Truly, who does not actually recommend eating this cake.
 In fact, she discourages it.

 Ergotism (caused by Rye)